GenomicsAotearoa/Pangenome-Graphs-Workshop/README.md

 ```
 You can see it in the [Log File](https://github.com/nuzla/Pangenome-Graphs-Workshop/blob/main/Output/ASM19152v1_pgsim.fa.2ab4142.c2fac19.c47d9e7.smooth.05-21-2023_04_21_52.log) line 279.

 ### Finding stats of the VCF file
 `bcftools stats <file.vcf>` command will display the all the stats related to the VCF file.

 ### Variant Call Comaprison

 #### 1. Ground truth vs linear reference
+The procedure described in [this page](https://github.com/nuzla/Pangenome-Graphs-Workshop/blob/main/linear_reference_vc.md) can be used to find linear reference based stats.

 #### 1. Linear Reference VCF vs PGGB Graph VCF.